kennydude/reference-cat/README.md

 ### Things to do

-* HTML5 backend as a server (then, I get my own way.
+* HTML5 backend as a server (then, I get it working on Win/OSX.
 Just fire up localhost!)
 * Other backends if I can be bothered (but I use Linux, so meh HTML5 will do for everything else)